 9Cr18MoV steel is primarily used by knife manufacturers.
 Its corrosion resistance and edge retention performance for its price make it the most ideal for this purpose.

 There is a wide range of blades made from 9Cr18MoV.
-You can find 9Cr18MoV steel in kitchen knives, cleavers, other kitchen cutlery, EDC knives, pocket knives, surgical blades, and kitchen electronics blades.
+You can find 9Cr18MoV steel in kitchen knives, cleavers, EDC knives, pocket knives, and even surgical blades.

 9Cr18MoV steel chemical composition